To pass this unit, please study the 18 vocabulary words below.

 UK

-An open wireless protocol for exchanging data; primarily used for connecting mobile devices to computers.
+an open wireless protocol for exchanging data; primarily used for connecting mobile devices to computers

 USA